gperson/angular-test-reporter/README.md

 9. Navigate to http://localhost:8000/app/

 ## Usage - With Java connector
 To use angular-test-reporter with Java projects, simply add the atr-connector-x-x-x.jar (in the connectors folder) to the projects build path.
-Bellow are some basic examples of usage:
+Bellow is a basic example of usage:

 <pre>
 import org.testng.Assert;